54 Rooms in a House: Design Inspiration for Your Home

 30. Music Room

-Carve out a space that limits distraction, encourages creativity, and allows your musicians to entertain family and friends if desired.
+Create a space that sparks creativity, reduces distractions, and lets your musicians perform for family and friends if they choose.
 Inspirational decor, proper lighting, and storage will help unleash creativity.
 Consider soundproofing the room.

 31. Craft Room/Art Studio

-A room dedicated to artistic pursuits like painting, sculpting, sewing, or crafting can help creative family members get into their zone.
+A room for creative activities, like painting, sculpting, sewing, or crafting, can help family members focus on their artistic work.
 Take inventory of the crafting tools you need and the projects you plan to tackle.
 Incorporate both natural and task lighting, as well as open and closed storage.

-Consider swivel chairs, folding tables, and storage containers on wheels so the room can be reconfigured as needed.
+Use swivel chairs, folding tables, and storage containers on wheels.
+This way, you can change the room setup as needed.
 Don't forget to hang an inspiration board!

 32. Home Office

 Group essentials like the printer, files, and supplies in a centralized area to be easily accessible when needed.
-If integrating a work area into a room that serves an additional purpose, such as a living room, distinguish the space with an area rug, a partition/screen, and shelving.
+If you are adding a work area to a room that has another purpose, like a living room, make the space stand out.
+You can use an area rug, a partition or screen, and shelving to do this.

 33. Library/Study

-In a time when many of us are mindful of screen time, escaping to a room where you can curl up and get lost in a book is inviting.
+When many of us pay attention to how much time we spend on screens, finding a cozy room to relax and enjoy a book sounds appealing.
 Choose a quiet location so you can tune out comings and goings.

 34. Study Nook